cmharlow/HydraMigration2016Winter/Docs/Collections/Hunt.md

 The RDF relationships expected for this class, symmetry of those properties not assumed (hence A -> B and B -> A are both given)

 ###PCDM:Collection > HydraWorks:Collection : Digital Collection
 This is the digital collection that current maps to the dlxs identifier sets (i.e. 'hunt', 'bol', etc.).
-There can be a secondary PCDM:Collection:Set if/as the need arises.
+This is required.

 Descriptive metadata available on this class: